LearnYouSomeComputer/Tools-For-Programming/10-Profiling.md

 There are tools called **profilers** that automate this process for you.
 You can think of them like souped-up stop watches.
 They can give you detailed breakdowns of how your program spends its time, so that you can identify areas for improvement.

+We'll talk about four (4)[^four] tools you have at your disposal for evaluating and analyzing your programs' performance.
+`time` will tell you how much, uh, time your programs take to run overall.
+`gprof` and `callgrind` give you a more detailed view of how long each part of your program takes to run.
+Last, but not least, `massif` will tell you about how much memory your program uses!

 ### Takeaways